-The case concerns the events after the presidential election in 2022, where Bolsonaro is accused of having tried to stage a coup to retain power.
+The case concerns the events after the presidential election in 2022, in which Bolsonaro is accused of having tried to stage a coup to retain power.

 Judge: Risked dictatorship

-Bolsonaro has, among other things, been accused of having been aware of a plan to poison the country's current president, Lula da Silva, as well as having armed criminal gangs with the aim of installing himself as president.
+Bolsonaro has, among other things, been accused of being aware of a plan to poison the country's current president, Lula da Silva, as well as having armed criminal gangs with the aim of installing himself as president.

 Alexandre de Moraes, one of the five judges, has this week described the situation as "Brazil was about to return to being a dictatorship".
 His fellow judge Cármen Lúcia, who also voted for a guilty verdict, describes Bolsonaro as "a leader of an organization that staged all possible measures to retain or take power”.